bhavesshhh/ShopIt-master/README.md

-# OneStore Collection.
+# Shop-It

-- OneStore is a Lifestyle Accessories Brand that curates stunning designs and prints it on a wide range of personal accessories.
+- Shop-It is a Lifestyle Accessories Brand that curates stunning designs and prints it on a wide range of personal accessories.
 We vision to bring the things you love on the things you use.

 # Tech-Stacks Used :
  - HTML